shaliyas/shaliyas/README.md

 - 👋 Hi, I’m @shaliyas
-- 👀 I’m interested in music and software automation
+- 👀 I’m interested in Software testing
-- 🌱 I’m currently learning selenium automation and API testing
+- 🌱 I’m currently learning web automation and API testing
 - 💞️ I’m looking to collaborate on team and targets
 - 📫 How to reach me shaliya.subhashana@gmail.com